danthedaniel/phoenix-types/README.md

 phoenix-typings
 ===

-Types for the Phoenix Framework JS Library
+Types for the Phoenix Framework JS Library version 1.3.0.